mlanza/ai-literacy/201/09-rebooting-your-ai-assistant.md

 This gives you a fresh copy of the work so far—but not only that, it goes further.
 By listing out sensible groupings like *accepted ideas*, *tone preferences*, and *open questions*, you’ve essentially sorted the stack of loose papers on your desk into labeled manila folders.
 You didn’t just ask for a summary—you shaped how the information would come back to you.

 You didn’t have to do it that way.
 You could’ve just said, “Give me a recap,” and let the AI decide what to include and how to frame it.
-But that leaves the organization to chance.
+You might still get a decent result.

-By choosing the structure yourself, you’re not only preserving what matters—you’re organizing it in a way that suits how you want to carry things forward, continue the work.
+You choose the granularity of your control.
+The more intentional you are, the more you get things your way.
+In this instance, you organized it in a way that suited how you wanted to carry things forward, continue the work.

 ---